The Civil Aviation Act 2023 came into effect on 5 April 2025.

-Purpose of the new Act
+Purpose of the Act

-The new Act updates provisions, and includes new functions, necessary to keep pace with a rapidly changing aviation environment.
+The Act updates provisions, and includes new functions, necessary to keep pace with a rapidly changing aviation environment.

 Our primary goal remains focused on ensuring that New Zealand maintains a safe and secure civil aviation system.
 The Act also includes some new objectives that recognise broader economic, environmental, social, and national security factors.

-What’s changing?
+What’s changed?

 While the Act introduces some changes to help the sector keep pace with our operating environment, it also recognises that the CAA’s fundamental regulatory underpinnings are sound.